srImathE satakOpAya nama:

 See nampiLLai‘s vyAkyAnam.

-- iruLin thiNi vaNNam – fearsome darkness; Not darkness mixed with some light – after extracting all light and made it as dense as a diamond.
-It is also explained as – Oh saltworks that has the color of dense darkness and lots of water!
+- iruLin thiNi vaNNam – fearsome darkness; not darkness mixed with some light – after extracting all light and making it as dense as a diamond.
+It is also explained as – Oh salt-pan that has the color of dense darkness and lots of water!

 - pOy maruL uRRu – greatly bewildered.
-Your bewilderment matches that of those [AzhwAr, etc] who are blessed with blemishless knowledge/devotion.
+Your bewilderment matches that of those [AzhwAr et al] who are blessed with unblemished knowledge/devotion.

-- irAp pagal … – Time which is endless may even end; but we are not sighting an end for your suffering.
+- irAp pagal … – Even time which is endless may end; but we are not sighting an end for your suffering.

-- uruLum sakatam uthaiththa – The wheel of the same cart which was kept as protection for krishNa, being possessed by an asura, started rolling towards krishNa; Even his own mother is not there to protect him; Angered by not having breast-fed (out of such anger), krishNa kicked the wheel and killed the asura and thus gave the lord to the universe [by protecting himself, he gave himself to us].
-Hoping that such upakAraka (great saviour), will also help his lover.
+- uruLum sagadam udhaiththa – The wheel of the same cart which was kept as protection for krishNa, being possessed by an asura, started rolling towards krishNa.
+Even his own mother was not there to protect him; angered by not having been nursed (out of such anger), krishNa kicked the wheel and killed the asura and thus gave the lord to the universe [by protecting himself, he gave himself to us].
+Hoping that such upakAraka (great saviour), will also help his beloved.

 - aruLin peru nasaiyAl – [our] attachment is correspondingly greater with respect to [his] compassion.

-- AzhAnthu nonthAyE – did you become flattened by his compassion and thus feeling pained [due to separation from such compassionate emperumAn]?
+- AzhAndhu nondhAyE – did you become flattened by his compassion and thus feel pained [due to separation from such compassionate emperumAn]?